Factory Farming and Human Health

 - Since the 1950s, antibiotics have been used on factory farms to increase the rate of growth in animals.
 Today, an estimated 70 percent of the antibiotics used in the U.S. are given to farm animals for non-therapeutic purposes.
 Using antibiotics in this way can lead to drug-resistant bacteria; as a result, certain bacterial infections have already become or are on their way to becoming untreatable in humans.
 Antibiotic resistant infections kill 90,000 Americans every year.

-- Poor sanitation and waste management on factory farms and the poor management of animal waste can lead to the contamination of the food supply by bacteria like E.coli and salmonella.
-Each year 76 million Americans become ill from food borne illness, and thousands die.
+- Poor sanitation and waste management on factory farms and the poor management of animal waste can lead to the contamination of the food supply by bacteria such as E.coli and salmonella.
+Each year 76 million Americans become ill from foodborne illness, and thousands die.

-- Some diseases, like H1N1 (Swine Flu) and Avian Flu, are communicable from animals to humans.
+- Some diseases, such as H1N1 (swine flu) and avian flu, are communicable from animals to humans.
 These “zoonotic” diseases have the potential to become pandemics.
 Experts believe that the outbreak of H1N1 was likely caused by the overcrowding of pigs on factory farms and the storage of their waste in giant manure lagoons.

 For more information on the health risks for humans living near and working on factory farms, visit Factory Farming and Rural Communities